 Diversity and inclusion is particularly important in the regions where our partner local authorities are based because they’ll be working with children and families from a variety of different backgrounds.
 We therefore have a responsibility to ensure that trainee social workers can bring different perspectives and can relate to the families they’ll be working with.

 At Frontline, diversity and inclusion means recognising that each person is different and understanding that those differences bring alternative perspectives to a situation.
 We are acutely aware that there are groups of individuals with certain protected characteristics who can often be underrepresented in employment generally.
 According to General Social Care Council figures, over 75% of qualified social workers in England are female.
 We have therefore pinpointed ethnicity and gender as demographic groups we should be concentrating on and have specifically focussed on attracting more BAME and male candidates onto the programme and into social work.

-Over the past 4 years, BAME participation on our programme has been lower than we would like, which has led us to create a diversity and social mobility strategy.
+Over the past 4 years, BAME participants on our Graduate Programme has been lower than we would like, which has led us to create a diversity and social mobility strategy.
 A large part of the strategy is focussed on attracting individuals from BAME backgrounds to apply to the programme.

 We have invested in specific online and print advertising with a high viewership of diverse audiences.
-This approach has allowed us to communicate a more personal message that speaks directly to individuals from diverse backgrounds, and to specifically promote our diversity insight days and our Leadership Development programme.
+This approach has allowed us to communicate a more personal message that speaks directly to individuals from diverse backgrounds, and to specifically promote our diversity insight days and our Graduate Programme.

 We have also formed partnerships with organisations that focus on diversity within graduate recruitment.
 We have been able to create greater brand awareness by promoting our programme to high achieving students from diverse backgrounds through organisations such as Bright Networks.